FrancoRossiDs/RandomNumberRenerator/README.md

 ## Usage

-1. Open `index.html` in a web browser.
+1. Open `index.html` in a web browser or click the next [link](https://francorossids.github.io/RandomNumberReneratorJS/).
 2. Enter the desired minimum and maximum values.
 3. Click the "Generate" button to get a random number within the specified range (Positive number only and zero).
 4. The generated number will be displayed below the button.